carbon-design-system/sveld/README.md

 **Performance.** Off by default.
 This is the only path that loads TypeScript.
 It needs `typescript` and a `tsconfig.json`, runs slower than the AST-only pipeline, and gets slower as your types grow.
 Use it only when you need expanded JSON. `.d.ts` output is unchanged.

-### Persistent parse cache (`cache`)
+### Persistent parse cache (`cache`, `globalCache`)

 Parsed output is written to disk and reused when the source file has not changed, on by default.
-That applies across runs, including CI on a fresh checkout.
+That applies across runs within the same checkout — not a fresh one, since `node_modules/.cache` doesn't survive a clean clone or most CI checkouts unless restored (see [CI: priming the cache](#ci-priming-the-cache) below).

 ```ts
 await sveld({ json: true });